Positions for labour and birth

-There's no rule to say you must give birth flat on your back in a hospital bed.
+There's no rule that says you must give birth lying flat on your back in a bed.
 You can choose to move around and into different positions throughout your baby's birth.
-It's your prerogative.
+It's your choice.
 Birthing positions can help you to feel in control, reduce pain and open your pelvis to help the baby come out.

-Today, you can choose the position that makes you most comfortable, unless there is a medical reason not to.
-Many women find positions instinctively during labour and birth.
-You may also choose to practise some of them before you have your baby.
+You can choose the birth position that makes you most comfortable, unless there is a medical reason not to.
+Many people find positions naturally during their labour and birth.
+You may also practise some of them before you have your baby.

-It is recommended that you walk, move and change positions frequently during the various stages of labour.
+It is a good idea to walk, move and change positions frequently during the various stages of labour.

-During the first stage, your cervix gets thinner and dilates (opens up) to about 3cm.
+During the first stage of labour, your cervix gets thinner and dilates (opens up) to about 3cm.
 You may still be at home and choose to stand in the shower, sit in the bath, walk around or find another position that's comfortable for you.

-Unless there is a medical reason to do it, lying on your back is not recommended in the first stage of labour because it can reduce blood supply to your baby and potentially lead to a longer labour.
-You can, however, rest during this early phase to conserve energy, which you'll need later.
+Lying on your back is generally not advised in the first stage of labour because it can reduce blood supply to your baby.
+It could also lead to a longer labour.
+You can, however, rest during this early phase to conserve your energy.
 Choose a comfy position lying on your side or sitting with your feet up.

-Keep moving and changing positions to prevent fatigue and ensure your muscles don’t get too sore.
-You may find yourself standing upright or bent over while rocking and swaying, sometimes called the ‘dance of labour’.
-This can help both you and the baby by easing pressure on the pelvic area and encouraging the baby to move into the correct position in the pelvis.
+Keep moving and changing positions to prevent tiredness and ensure your muscles don't get too sore.
+You may find yourself standing upright or bent over while rocking and swaying.
+This is sometimes called the 'dance of labour'.
+This can help both you and your baby by:

-As you move into established, also known as ‘active’ labour, your cervix dilates from 3 to 10 cm and contractions become more frequent and stronger.
+As you move into established, also known as active labour, your cervix dilates from 3cm to 10 cm.
+Your contractions will become more frequent and stronger.

-Your maternity team will encourage you to choose your own positions during this phase and may make suggestions to help you.
-Try to choose an upright position since it has many benefits, including:
+Your maternity team will encourage you to choose your own positions during this phase of labour.
+They may make suggestions to help you.
+An upright position has many benefits, including:

-- allowing for the baby to move down and into the right position
+- allowing your baby to move down and into the right position

 - bringing on stronger contractions and potentially a shorter labour